gordonkoerner1/sparse_solver_builds/docker/mumps_580/README.md

 docker build -t mumps_build .
 ```

 # NOTE: If you intend to use MUMPS in Matlab, you will need to get creative here and provide your own licensed Matlab, or a trial (I used a trial license for R2025a) to compile and test the mexafiles.
+I used a singularity sandbox on my local system for this, detailed in the singularity section of the project.